Marshal-GG/Advanced-Image-Captioning-System/README.md

     * Place them in the `src/` folder (or update paths in the notebook).

 4.  **Run the Training Notebook:**
-    * Open `notebooks/Image_Captioning_Training.ipynb` to see the data preprocessing, model training, and evaluation steps.
+    * Open `main.ipynb` to see the data preprocessing, model training, and evaluation steps.

 5.  **Run the App:**
     ```bash